hydruga/Go_Csv/app1/README.md

 That said, this is my attempt at doing a few things with csv data.

-One attempt uses Standard Library and the other will use Gota which is very similar to pandas dataframe.
+This attempt uses Standard Library to read, write, parse and analyze data.